elektrischermoench/cvenotify/README.md

 {"version": "1.0.3", "lastcve": "CVE-0000-0000", "vendor": "openssl", "product": "openssl"}, {"version": "1.0.1d", "lastcve": "CVE-0000-0000", "vendor": "openssl", "product": "openssl"}]
 ```
-For setup of cvenotify just rum
+For setup of cvenotify just run
 ```
 python3 createdb.py
 ```

+cvenotify sends simple mails with an link to new foud cve-entries.
+Set up a cronjob e.g. to be up-to-date about new
+vulnerabilities to your used products.